BigGreen-IT/ALZ-StartSmall/README.md

 If you need assistance applying additional governance best practices to your Azure resources, please contact sales@biggreenit.com
 ## Naming Conventions

 Naming conventions and standards take on special importance since there is no way to rename resources in Azure once they are deployed.
-The naming conventions follows the best practices of the Cloud Adoption Framework.
+The naming conventions follow the best practices of the Cloud Adoption Framework.
 ## Authors

 - [@octokatherine](https://www.github.com/octokatherine)